syedmurtaza108/chucker-flutter/README.md

 * Customization
 * Localization (Current support for English 🇺🇸 and Urdu 🇵🇰)
 * Searching🔍 and sharing👯
-* Json responses in tree form
+* Json request and responses in tree form
+* Json request and response in pretty json format
+* Image URL preview

 ### Libraries